-

 The Georgia Real Estate Commission (GREC) requires individuals to complete the following 6 steps to receive a salesperson license.

 The requirements to get a real estate license vary in each state.
-However, it takes just a few simple steps to get a real estate license in Georgia.
-Hopeful licensees can have their real estate license in several weeks.
+However, getting a real estate license in Georgia is a simple process.
+By following these steps, licensees can have their real estate license in several weeks.

 Different states require between 20 to over 200 hours of pre-license coursework before taking the exams and earning a license.
 Georgia requires 75 hours of pre-licensing courses.